How to Register a Party

 - We will notify you in writing if your request is approved or declined

-- If approved, your party name and abbreviation will be reserved for 6 months from the date of approval to allow you to fulfill your other requirements listed below
+- If approved, your proposed party name and abbreviation will be reserved for 6 months from the date of approval to allow you to fulfill the qualifications listed below.

 Reserved Party Names